Gersondelacruzdeveloper/Gersondelacruzdeveloper/README.md

-# Hi there, I'm Gerson :wave:
+# Hi there, Welcome to my Github page, I'm Gerson :wave:

 ### I'm a self-taught passionate Full Stack Software Developer from the Dominican Republic 🇩🇴